-The section "Investment fund activities- Other" mainly includes distribution and management fees.
+The heading "Investment-fund related activities - Other" consists essentially of distribution commissions and management fees.

-The increase in custodian fees (received and paid) is mainly due to the increase in securities held on behalf of clients.
+The decrease in custodian fees (received and paid) is mainly due to the decrease in securities held on behalf of clients.

-The decrease in 2021 in brokerage and securities-related fees received and paid is explained by the exceptional number of transactions in 2020 due to the Covid-19 crisis and the onboarding of Belgian SICAVs in the same year.
+The decrease in 2022 in brokerage and securities-related fees received and paid is explained by the decrease in the number of transactions carried out by customers, both private and institutional.